thoughtsunificator/instagram-dm-unsender/README.md

 > ⚠️ For this to work the chat should not have been deleted prior to running the script

 1. [Install the userscript](#installing)
-2. Go to your messages and select a chat
+3. Go to your messages and select a chat
-3. There a menu with a button titled "Unsend all DMs" should appears
+4. There a menu with a button titled "Unsend all DMs" should appears

 ## Installing

+> Don't know what a userscript is?
+Check out the following introduction: https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-beginners-HOWTO

 Install a Userscript manager for your browser :